onefoursix/transformer-k8s-ingress-nginx/README.md

 If your Kubernetes cluster is on a public cloud, use a Load-Balancer type deployment, else use a NodePort.
 For this example I will deploy on GKE using a Load-Balancer type Ingress Controller, with examples for both public and private IP addresses.

 #### Deploying the Ingress Controller Load Balancer with a public IP address.
 Follow the steps [here](https://kubernetes.github.io/ingress-nginx/deploy/) to deploy ````ingress-nginx```` on your cluster with a public IP address.
-DO NOT execute this command if you want to deploy using a private IP (use the next command instead):
+Skip this step if you want to deploy using a private IP (use the next command instead):

 Get the Ingress Controller's public IP: